SpangleLabs/gif_pipeline/README.md

 If this is provided, videos sent to this channel will also be posted to twitter.
 To use this functionality, you must also provide "consumer_key" and "consumer_secret" in the API keys configuration section for twitter.
 - `account`: `TwitterAccount`.
 The account tokens for the twitter account to post this video.
 - `text`: `str` (optional, default is empty).
 The string to use as a caption for the tweet.
-These are provided as f-string format strings, with `tags` variable provided as a dictionary of tag names to values concatenated with commas. e.g. A "text" value of "Source: {tags[source]}" will result in a caption "Source: https://..." for your given source URL.
+These are provided as jinja template strings, with `tags` variable provided as a dictionary of tag names to lists of tag values. e.g. A "text" value of "Source: {{ tags['source'] | first }}" will result in a caption "Source: https://..." for your given source URL.
 - `reply`: `dict` (optional).
 If this is provided, it is another twitter configuration object, with information for automatically posting another tweet as a reply to the original one.
 The reply will not have a video, so the `text` field is no longer optional.
 The `reply` field is available, and optional, in case you want to make a longer chain of tweets.
 The `account` field is also available, and is optional, so that the reply can be posted from a separate twitter account.
 If the `account` field is not provided, the reply will be posted by the same account as the tweet it is replying to.

 ##### TwitterAccount configuration